At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Non-positivity

-So, starting at point $x_0$, with probability estimated from below in \eqref{theta.ge}, $X_n$ reaches level $x_1$ before entering $(-\infty,x_*]$, and then does not drop below level $x_1$ within time interval of length $[x_1^2/32c_2]$ with probability at least $1/2$.
+So, starting at point $x_0$, with probability estimated from below in \eqref{theta.ge}, $\{X_n\}$ reaches level $x_1$ before it enters $(-\infty,x_*]$, and then does not drop below level $x_1/2$ within time interval of length $[x_1^2/32c_4]$ with probability at least $1/2$.
 Therefore,